pgarec/pgarec.github.io/index.md

 - [NeurIPS'23] On masked pre-training and the marginal likelihood ([arXiv](https://arxiv.org/pdf/2306.00520))
   P Moreno-Muñoz, P Garcia Recasens, S Hauberg

 In the past, I received a MSc in Data Science and BSc in Informatics Engineering from the Technical University of Catalonia (UPC).
-I also worked as a researcher for the Barcelona Supercomputing Center (BSC) and UPC.
+I also worked as a researcher for the Barcelona Supercomputing Center (BSC) and Denmark Technical University (DTU).

 ---